 - In a large mixing bowl, use an electric mixer to cream the sugar and 1/2 cup of softened butter until light and fluffy.
 Add eggs, mix well.

 - Add the salt and baking soda to the buttermilk and then add to the butter/sugar mixture.
 Add the flour and mix until well combined.
-Add the melted candy bars and vanilla and then pour into a well greased bundt pan and bake for 65 minutes at 350.
+Add the melted candy bars and vanilla and then pour into a well greased bundt pan and bake for 65 minutes.

-- Make sure that the center is done and then cool the cake completely before inverting onto a serving plate.
+- Make sure that the center is done and then cool the cake for 10-15 minutes before inverting onto a wire rack to cool completely.

 - To make the frosting, combine the sugar and evaporated milk in a saucepan over medium heat.
 Cook to soft-ball stage (234-240 degrees) and then remove from heat.
 Add chocolate chips and stir until melted.
 Blend in marshmallow creme.
 Spread over the cake.